NATIVE PLANTS OF MICHIGAN & THE GREAT LAKES REGION

 About the Owner

-"When I moved into my home in 2014 and started landscaping, the first plant I bought from a big-box store was a Crocosmia.
-I came to find out much later that Crocosmia is a genus of plants native to Africa.
-If planting African plants in southeast Michigan sounds absurd to you, then I'd like to welcome you to the world of native plants.
+"When I moved into my home in 2014 and started landscaping, the first plant I bought from a local big-box store was a Crocosmia.
+Later, I come to find out that Crocosmia are native to Africa.
+If planting African plants in Michigan sounds absurd to you, then I'd like to welcome you to the world of native plants.

-My mission is to make Michigan-native plants accessible to metro-Detroiters while supporting local wildlife.
+My mission is to support local wildlife by making Michigan-native plants accessible to metro-Detroiters.

 For me, gardening with native plants is more than just gardening—it's about creating habitat and restoring balance.
 I find it extraordinarily healing and empowering and I hope you do, too!"